plotly/plotly.py/doc/python/axes.md

 #### Adding minor ticks
 You can add minor ticks to an axis by specifying with the `minor` property.
 This takes a `dict` of properties to apply to minor ticks.

 In the following example, we add minor ticks to the x-axis and then to the y-axis.
 For the y-axis we add ticks on the outside: `minor = {'ticks':'outside'}`.
-On the xaxis we've spcified some additional properties to style the minor ticks, setting the length of the ticks with `ticklen` and the color with `tickcolor`.
+On the x-axis we've spcified some additional properties to style the minor ticks, setting the length of the ticks with `ticklen` and the color with `tickcolor`.
 We've also turned on grid lines for the x-axis minor ticks using `showgrid`.

 ```python